 What Is Molybdenum?

 Molybdenum is classified as a metallic element and found widely in nature in nitrogen-fixing bacteria.
-Molybdenum is essential in trace amounts for human, animal and plant health.
-In humans and animals, molybdenum serves mainly as an essential cofactor of enzymes and aids in the metabolism of fats and carbohydrates.
+It is essential in trace amounts for human, animal and plant health.
+In humans and animals, it serves mainly as an essential cofactor of enzymes and aids in the metabolism of fats and carbohydrates.
 Humans need only very small amounts of molybdenum, which are easily attained through a healthy diet.
-Molybdenum deficiency is very rare in humans, so molybdenum supplements are rarely needed.
+A deficiency is very rare in humans, so supplements are rarely needed.

 Why Is Molybdenum Necessary?

-How Much, And What Kind Of Molybdenum, Does An Adult Need?
+How Much, And What Kind Does An Adult Need?

 The Recommended Dietary Allowance (RDA) of molybdenum for men and women is 45 mcg (μg – micrograms) a day.
 On average, American adult males have a daily intake of about 109 mcg of molybdenum while women have a daily intake of about 76 mcg, well above the recommended amount.
 The RDA for pregnant women and breastfeeding women is 50 mcg.
 The risk of toxicity of molybdenum in humans from food sources is very low.
 The tolerable upper intake level (UL) for adults is 2 mg a day and occurs only through careless supplementation.